nayliv/selenium-web-automation/README.md

 ---

-## 🧩 Design Patterns
+## 🧩 Design Patterns and Concepts

-The framework is being designed around automation patterns such as:
+The framework is being designed around automation patterns and architectural concepts that improve maintainability and reusability.

 ### Page Object Model